Ralphive/cfDestinations/README.md

 ### Step 6 - Test your application
 As a result of the cf push command you will get the status of your application as well as the url to your application:

-To test your application, you can run a REST API testing tool like for example Postman can call the GetByDItems and GetB1Items with the GET command.
+To test your application, you can run a REST API testing tool like for example Postman can call:
+- GetByDItems and GetB1Items with the GET command.
+- CreateB1Order and CreateByDOrder with the POST command and a body containing lines details ()

 **Note:** SAP Business ByDesign doesn't expose oData services by default.
-If you want to execute the GetByDItems request you need first to expose the corresponding oData services (available inside this package at models/byd/odata folder).
+If you want to execute the GetByDItems request you need first to expose the corresponding oData services (available inside this package at https://github.com/B1SA/cfDestinations/tree/master/models/byd/odata folder).